 |$5,950/year x 3% cash back = $178.50||$5,950/year x 5% cash back – $119 annual fee = $178.50|

 If you spend more than $5,950 on Amazon purchases per year, your Amazon Prime membership stands to net a better value for you.
 However, that’s a hefty amount of spending on Amazon!
-This 2014 Report from Consumer Intelligence Research Partners indicates that the average Amazon member spends about half that much on Amazon, while non-members spend about a fifth of that amount.
 If $5,950 is too rich for your budget, the regular Amazon Visa may be the better way to go.

 For everyone else: The regular Amazon Visa card is a good deal

-Though the Amazon Visa card doesn’t sport a flashy 5 percent cash back rate, it does offer a pretty good 3 percent cash back rate on Amazon purchases, which is still higher than most of the other best rewards cards.
-The card also offers a $50 Amazon gift certificate for signing up, the same seamless redemption options as the Amazon Prime card and many of the same purchase protections and Visa Signature benefits, without requiring you to commit to a Prime membership.
+Though the Amazon Visa card doesn’t sport a flashy 5% cash back rate, it does offer a pretty good 3% cash back rate on Amazon purchases, which is still higher than most of the other best rewards cards.
+The card also offers a $60 Amazon gift certificate for signing up, the same seamless redemption options as the Amazon Prime card and many of the same purchase protections and Visa Signature benefits, without requiring you to commit to a Prime membership.

-It’s a good deal, though there is a smattering of opportunities to do better than the card’s 3 percent cash back rate.
+It’s a good deal, though there is a smattering of opportunities to do better than the card’s 3% cash back rate.
 Read on to see how.

 If you are signing up for the Discover it Cash Back card for the first time and you plan to do a lot of shopping on Amazon in October through December, you are in for the ultimate cash back discount on Amazon purchases.
-Upon enrollment, the card offers 5 percent cash back on up to $1,500 in combined spending in categories that rotate quarterly, and the fourth quarter category for 2019 (October through December) includes Amazon purchases.
-The card then doubles all the cash back that you earn in the first year, so, essentially – you earn 10 percent cash back on Amazon purchases for a quarter of the first year.
+Upon enrollment, the card offers 5% cash back on up to $1,500 in combined spending in categories that rotate quarterly (then 1%), and the fourth quarter category for 2020 (October through December) includes Amazon purchases.
+The card then doubles all the cash back that you earn in the first year, so, essentially – you earn 10% cash back on Amazon purchases for a quarter of the first year.

-No other card offers a 10 percent cash back rate on Amazon purchases.
-Unfortunately, the 10 percent rate only applies in the first year during the last quarter.
-After that, the rate drops to 5 percent.
-Plus, the 5 percent on Amazon purchases is only active October through December, which happens to be peak season for holiday shopping.
-Still, 5 percent by itself is not a bad deal, and it beats the 3 percent cash back rate on the regular Amazon Visa card at least for a quarter of the year.
+No other card offers a 10% cash back rate on Amazon purchases.
+Unfortunately, the 10% rate only applies in the first year during the last quarter.
+After that, the rate drops to 5%.
+Plus, the 5% on Amazon purchases is only active October through December, which happens to be peak season for holiday shopping.
+Still, 5% by itself is not a bad deal, and it beats the 3% cash back rate on the regular Amazon Visa card at least for a quarter of the year.

 Bonus tip: Buy Amazon gift cards